 Convicted double killer found guilty of murdering his neighbour

-Brian Whitelock was convicted of murdering his retired horsewoman neighbour Wendy Buckland.
+Brian Whitelock was convicted of murdering his retired neighbour Wendy Buckney in Clydach, near Swansea.

 A convicted double killer has been found guilty of the murder of his neighbour following his release from prison.